tejask05/Global_Disaster_Monitoring/README.md

 - **Key Events Marquee**: Display a scrolling marquee in the sidebar showcasing recent key events with clickable links to more information.
 - **Dynamic Updates**: The application dynamically updates visualizations and data based on user-selected filters.

+## Disaster News Data Extraction and MongoDB Insertion

+This newapi script fetches live disaster-related news articles from the News API, extracts relevant information such as title, publication timestamp, source, and location, and inserts it into a MongoDB database for further analysis and visualization.

+### Functionality

+- **Live Data Retrieval**: Utilizes the News API to fetch recent news articles related to various disaster events such as earthquakes, floods, hurricanes, etc.
+- **Data Filtering**: Filters out irrelevant articles and identifies the type of disaster event based on predefined keywords.
+- **Named Entity Recognition (NER)**: Uses spaCy to extract location entities (e.g., countries, regions, cities) from the article titles.
+- **Geocoding**: Converts extracted location names into geographical coordinates (latitude and longitude) using the Geopy library.
+- **Data Cleaning**: Removes duplicates, excludes irrelevant locations and URLs, and handles missing values.
+- **MongoDB Insertion**: Inserts the cleaned and processed data into a MongoDB Atlas database collection.

 ## Usage

 1. Clone the repository to your local machine.
-2. Install the required Python dependencies listed in `requirements.txt`.
+2. Make sure you have installed all required Python dependencies listed in the `requirements.txt`.
+3. Obtain a News API key and set it as `NEWSAPI_KEY` variable.
+4. Update the `exclude_locations` list to exclude any additional irrelevant locations.
+5. Run the script `newapi.py`.
+It will fetch live data, process it, and insert it into your `MongoDB database`.
-3. Set up a MongoDB Atlas account and configure the connection URI in the `app.py` file.
+6. Set up a MongoDB Atlas account and configure the connection URI in the `geonews.py` file.
-4. Run the Streamlit application using the command `streamlit run app.py`.
+7. Run the Streamlit application using the command `streamlit run geonews.py`.
-5. Access the application in your web browser at the provided URL.
+8. Access the application in your web browser at the provided URL.

+### MongoDB Configuration

+- MongoDB Atlas URI: Replace `"YOUR_MONGODB_URI"` in the script with your actual MongoDB Atlas connection URI.
+- Database Name: The script assumes a database named `"GeoNews"` is available in your MongoDB Atlas cluster.
+You can change this as needed.
+- Collection Name: The script inserts data into a collection named `"disaster_info"`.
+Modify this collection name if required.

+### Note

+Ensure that your MongoDB Atlas cluster is properly configured to accept incoming connections from your Python script.
+Additionally, make sure your News API key is valid and has sufficient permissions to access news articles.

 ## Technologies Used